kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/customization/thanos.md

 weight = 20
 +++

-This page explains how we can integrated [Thanos](https://thanos.io/) long term storage of metrics with KKP seed prometheus
+This page explains how we can integrate [Thanos](https://thanos.io/) long term storage of metrics with KKP seed Prometheus

 ## Pre-requsites
 1. Helm is installed.
 1. KKP v2.22.4+ is installed in the cluster.
-1. KKP prometheus chart has been deployed in each seed where you want to store long term metrics
+1. KKP Prometheus chart has been deployed in each seed where you want to store long term metrics

 ## Integration steps
 Below page outlines
-1. Install thanos components in your kubernetes cluster via Helm chart
+1. Installation of Thanos components in your Kubernetes cluster via Helm chart
-1. Customize KKP prometheus chart to augment prometheus pod with thanos sidecar
+1. Customization of KKP Prometheus chart to augment Prometheus pod with Thanos sidecar
 2. Customize KKP prometheus chart values to monitor and get alerts for Thanos components

 ## Install thanos chart

-You can install thanos helm chart from bitnami chart repository
+You can install the Thanos Helm chart from Bitnami chart repository
 ```shell
 HELM_EXPERIMENTAL_OCI=1 helm upgrade --install thanos \
   --namespace monitoring --create-namespace\